64kramsystem/personal_notes/mysql.md

 `ALTER TABLE` key additions is produced by the Percona distro with `--innodb-optimize-keys`.

 We can't just remove the lines, because if they're at the end of the table def, they'll leave the previous statement with a terminating comma.
-The leading comma could be deleted by using full-file matching, but this solution is simpler.
+The leading comma could be deleted with some text processing trickery, but this solution is simpler.

 ```sh
 mysqldump $db | perl -pe 's/^  (UNIQUE |FULLTEXT )?KEY.+?(,)?$/  CHECK(TRUE)$2'